 Open the lid and the breadfruit should be flattened.
 Remove and place on a plate.
 Repeat this process for the remaining cooked breadfruit chunks.

 We just finished flattening the cooked breadfruit chunks with the tostonera.
 Depending on the size of the breadfruit, a breadfruit will yield 24 to 32 tostones.

 Reheat the oil to 365°F. Fry the flattened breadfruit chunks until they are crispy on both sides.
 This takes approximately 5 to 7 minutes.

 Remove from skillet and place on a plate lined with paper towels to absorb the excess oil.

 Serve warm and enjoy your Double Fried Breadfruit accompanied with your favorite meat or fish.
 You can also prepare this dish as an appetizer.

 Click on the button below to watch my YouTube video on How to Double Fried Breadfruit!

 Nutritional information is provided as a courtesy and is approximate only.
 Please refer to our Nutritional Facts Disclaimer for more information.Print

-A tropical starchy fruit that is double fried to create a crunchy exterior with a sweet and tender interior to enjoy with your favorite meat or fish.
+A tropical starchy fruit that is double fried to create a crunchy exterior with a sweet soft interior to enjoy with your favorite meat or fish.

 - 1 cup canola oil for frying